MediWound (NASDAQ:MDWD) Now Covered by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of MediWound (NASDAQ:MDWD – Get Rating) in a report published on Thursday.
-The brokerage issued a sell rating on the biopharmaceutical company’s stock.
+StockNews.com started coverage on shares of MediWound (NASDAQ:MDWD – Get Rating) in a research note issued to investors on Friday.
+The firm set a “sell” rating on the biopharmaceutical company’s stock.

-Separately, Zacks Investment Research raised MediWound from a hold rating to a buy rating and set a $2.25 price objective for the company in a research note on Thursday.
-One equities research analyst has rated the stock with a sell rating and four have given a buy rating to the company.
-Based on data from MarketBeat.com, the stock has a consensus rating of Buy and a consensus price target of $6.19.
+Separately, Zacks Investment Research raised shares of MediWound from a “hold” rating to a “buy” rating and set a $2.25 price target for the company in a report on Thursday, March 10th.
+One analyst has rated the stock with a sell rating and four have issued a buy rating to the company.
+According to data from MarketBeat.com, MediWound presently has an average rating of “Buy” and an average price target of $6.19.

 MediWound Company Profile (Get Rating)